areenkun/blog/urara/Eng/C/More about Pointers/+page.svelte.md

 created: 2022-12-14
 tags: ['C', 'Eng', 'Tech']
 image: '/assets/banner/c-banner.webp'
+summary: Pointers is an important and difficult part of C programming.
+If you're new to this concept, you can first read basics about pointers on previous post.
 ---

 Pointers is an important and difficult part of C programming.
 If you're new to this concept, you can first read basics about pointers.
 # Pointers to sophisticated types
 ## Pointers to Structs